gjTool/gjTool/README.md

 - The new attributes of the $.browser object,$.browser.pc、$.browser.phone、$.browser.tablet, the new attributes to determine whether the computer, the phone, the tablet.

 - The method of optimizing and perfecting the DOM operation class，after、before、append、prepend.
-Repair the CSS、animate method bug.
+Repair the Css、Show、FadeIn method bug.

 ### How To Install